Shrey-Viradiya/PSC_Project/README.md

 ## Videos
 - We uploaded 2 videos.
 1. First video contains the explaination and demonstration of our project.
 2. Second video is much smaller.
 This video does not exaplain any thing.
-We onlt showed integrated SVD algorithm which was done after recording first video
+We only showed integrated SVD algorithm which was done after recording first video